ResearchComputing/Documentation/docs/faq.md

 If you would like to set a custom snapshot schedule for your allocation, please contact rc-help@colorado.edu.
 Note that the longer you retain snapshots, the longer it will take to free up space by deleting files from your allocation.

-### Why is my JupyterHub session pending with reason 'QOSMaxSubmitJobPerUserLimit'?
+### Why is my Jupyter session pending throwing 'QOSMaxSubmitJobPerUserLimit'?

-JupyterHub on CURC is run using a SLURM compute job under the cluster with the `shas-interactive` partition.
+Jupyter on CURC is run using a SLURM compute job under the cluster with the `shas-interactive` partition.
 The shas-interactive partition provides users with rapid turn around start times but is limited to a [single core/node](https://curc.readthedocs.io/en/latest/running-jobs/job-resources.html#partitions-summit).
 This means only one instance of JupyterHub (or any job using the interactive partitions) can be run at a time.

-In order to spawn another JupyterHub job you first need to close the current job.
+In order to spawn another JupyterHub job, you first need to close the current job.

 You can either do so by [shutting down your current JupyterHub server](https://curc.readthedocs.io/en/latest/gateways/jupyterhub.html#step-4-shut-down-a-notebook-server) or by [canceling your job manually](https://curc.readthedocs.io/en/latest/running-jobs/slurm-commands.html#stopping-jobs-with-scancel).